Observations: Women in Art and Design History (1500-1960)

 The early twentieth century was a period of radical social, technological and creative ferment which saw women innovate and experiment with nascent creative spaces such as photography, design and modernism.

-The third seminar for the year, Modern Art and Design Innovators: 1930-1960, examines the rapidly shifting times of the mid-century, in particular, the women artists and designers who reimagined modernism and exported their radical new ideas across the world.
+The third seminar, Modern Art and Design Innovators: 1930-1960, examines the rapidly shifting times of the mid-century, in particular, the women artists and designers who reimagined modernism and exported their radical new ideas across the world.